Love and Sex Coaching start with the body. Joyful woman in water

 After our work, we’d then have a further, detailed call in the following week, to help with integration.

 There are big advantages to working this way.
 There is enough time to go quite deep, but -crucially – enough time and space so we can go at the right pace and not rush things, with enough flexibility to slow or quicken the pace, or take breaks, as the work between us develops.
+It’s helpful to think in terms of spaciousness, rather than intensity.

 Obviously, the cost isn’t insignificant.
 You can see details of costs on my Contact Page [which are flexible, depending on your income], but because I like working in this way, I’d give you a quarter off my applicable rate.